-Parents who would like more information about the student support roles and responsibilities are invited to contact the Heads of Department - Student Engagement on the school phone number.
+Parents who would like more information about the student support roles and responsibilities are invited to contact the Heads of Department - Student Engagement on 07 3489 2333.

-Role What they do Community Education Counsellor provides educational counselling and support services to Aboriginal and/or Torres Strait Islander students and communities.
-Community Elder provides support and advice for students, staff and parents in order to enhance the educational experience for Indigenous and non-Indigenous students.
-Head of Department- Student Engagement leadership of Student Support Network to promote an inclusive, positive school culture monitors attendance, behaviour and academic data to identify areas of additional need.
-Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
-School-Based Youth Health Nurse provides individual health consultations with assessment, support, health information and referral options related to: General Practioner Provides access to health information, advice and treatment students need to be safe and healthy.
-Deans responsible for student welfare at each year level provides continuity of contact for students and their families through the six years of schooling ensures students feel safe and comfortable and want to come to school nurtures a sense of belonging to the home group, year level and school.
-Youth Support Coordinator provides individual and, at times, group support to students to assist their engagement with education and training support students to overcome barriers to education such as attendance at school drug and alcohol support needs QCE/learning support suspension/exclusion/referral for behaviour support relationships/social skills conflict with family/peers/teachers social/emotional/physical wellbeing.
+Inclusive Learning Team Guidance Officer plans and implements educational supports for students with disabilities and English as an Additional Language and or dialect (EALD) students provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
+School-Based Youth Health Nurse provides class outreach as well as individual health consultations with assessment, support, health information and referral options related to: healthy eating and exercise relationships personal and family problems feeling sad, worried and angry sexual health smoking, alcohol and other drugs.
+Refer to other school personel when required General Practioner • Provides access to health information, advice and treatment students need to be safe and healthy.
+Year Coordinators (previously known as Student Support Liaisons & Deans - role merge) responsible for student engagement and wellbeing at each year level provides continuity of contact for students and their families through the six years of schooling Case Manages students with complex needs (with substantial and extensive level of adjustment) nurtures a sense of belonging to the year level and school.
+Collaboration with stakeholders with a feedback loop to classroom teachers Develop &amp; support application of personalised learning plans Support focused and intenvise teaching opportunities for students EALD Coordinators provides continuity of contact for students and their families &amp; stakeholders personalized planning and supports for students promoting culturally aware practices across the school Case managers targeted students Youth Workers provides individual and, at times, group support to students to assist their engagement with education support students to overcome barriers to education such as attendance at school drug and alcohol support needs QCE/Learing support suspension/exclusion/referral for behaviour support relationships/social skills conflict with family/peers/teachers